zyang1580/CoLLM/README.md

 - freeze_proj: True  # freeze the mapping function or not
 - freeze_lora: False # tuning the LoRA module
 - prompt_path: "prompt_/tallrec_movie.txt" # use the prompt without the user/item IDs
-- ckpt: None # without pretrained LoRA and CIE (LoRA), you can aslo directly delet this hypee-parameter
+- ckpt: None # without pretrained LoRA and CIE (LoRA), you can aslo directly delete this hypee-parameter
 - evaluate：False #set training
 ```